matheus23/irreactive.com/content/declarative-apis.md

 What's different to before is that no other elements on the screen were affected by these changes.
 Every change has local effects.

+The common term for _expression-based_ is _declarative_, but I find _expression-based_ just a little more descriptive.
+We'll stick with the shorter _declarative_ afterwards, though.

 # Types and Declarative APIs